ORS-Consulting/ORS-openthermo/docs/Manual.md

 The foundation of *openthermo* was laid by Carsten Stegelmann, more than a decade ago, who developed code for running blowdown calculations in a spreadsheet relying heavily on VBA and a legacy flash calculation routine (DLL) coded in FORTRAN by late Prof. Michael Michelsen [@michelsen_isothermal_1982;@michelsen_isothermal_1982-1].
 This worked surprisingly well and executed very efficiently.
 The short-comings where lacking heat transfer modelling as well as an *equilibrium* only approach i.e. two-phase fluids were in full equilibrium at all times.

 ## Challenges
-The VBA code provided tricky to maintain in a version control system, and in the meantime the availability of high-quality thermodynamic packages for Python increased significantly.
-However, reimplementing an entire codebase is a time-consuming task, and this proved difficult to manage working full time as engineering consultants, and years went by without being able to fully to the long haul required.
+The VBA code was tricky to maintain in a version control system, and in the meantime the availability of high-quality thermodynamic packages for Python increased significantly.
+However, reimplementing an entire codebase is a time-consuming task, and this proved difficult to manage working full time as engineering consultants, and years went by without being able to fully do the long haul required.

 ## Proof of concept
 Having worked together in the same company, Carsten and I split ways 5 years ago.
-Then the Covid-19 hit and that freed up some spare time for me, staying at home without a lot of activities being possible and that lead to the development of [HydDown](https://github.com/andr1976/HydDown) [@Andreasen2021].
+Then the Covid-19 hit and that freed up some spare time for me, staying at home without a lot of activities being possible.
+That lead to the development of [HydDown](https://github.com/andr1976/HydDown) [@Andreasen2021].
 It started as a small spare-time project for calculation of vessel filling and depressurization behaviour.
-At that time the expectation was that a lot of engineering work was expected in high-pressure storage and filling stations.
+At that time the expectation was, that a lot of engineering work was expected in high-pressure storage and filling stations.
 The work on HydDown served as a proof of concept for an efficient implementation in Python mainly provided by the [Coolprop](http://www.coolprop.org/) back-end [@doi:10.1021/ie4033999].
 Eventually HydDown matured and is now in a state where it can model heat transfer in both steel and dual-layer low thermal conductivity composites during depressurisation/pressurisation.
-However, it cannot manage two-phase (gas/liquid) behaviour due to limitations in the flash calculation.
+However, it cannot manage two-phase (gas/liquid) behaviour due to limitations in the flash calculation in CoolProp.
 Thus, a change in thermodynamic back-end was inevitable.

 ## *openthermo* development
-Recently, I joined ORS Consulting with Carsten, and we revived our plans for a rigorous blowdown simulation tool.
+Recently, I joined ORS Consulting with Carsten and we revived our plans for a rigorous blowdown simulation tool.
 The remaining challenge was the more complex two-phase (or three-phase) flash problem and the non-equilibrium / partial equilibrium assumption.
 At all times the big inspiration has been the work done at Empirical College London, University College London on the codes BLOWDOWN  [@haque_rapid_1990;@haque_blowdown_1992] and BLOWSIM [@WONG;@mahgerefteh_numerical_1999], respectively,  and later VBsim [@dalessandro_modelling_2015].
 BLOWDOWN was acquired by AspenTech and made available in HYSYS.
 Further the motivation has also been to have a tool easily accessible as a supplement to commerical (and expensive) tools.
 Both to reduce load on license pools, but also to provide more efficient workflows.
-We wanted to make the tool open source and available to the public, but license limitations on the legacy flash calculation by Prof. Michelsen required an alternative flash calculation.
-Several tools are now available such as Python [*thermo*](https://github.com/CalebBell/thermo) [@thermo], [NeqSim](https://equinor.github.io/neqsimhome/) [@neqsim] and [*thermopack*](https://thermotools.github.io/thermopack/) .
-Handling vessel depressurisation, which is effectively an UV-flash problem (Internal Energy - Volume) requires extremely many flash calculations to be performed.
+We wanted to make the tool *open source* and available to the public.
+However, license limitations on the legacy flash calculation by Prof. Michelsen required an alternative flash calculation with a more permissive license.
+Several tools are now available such as Python [*thermo*](https://github.com/CalebBell/thermo) [@thermo], [NeqSim](https://equinor.github.io/neqsimhome/) [@neqsim] and [*thermopack*](https://thermotools.github.io/thermopack/).
+Handling vessel depressurisation, which is effectively a UV-flash problem (Internal Energy - Volume) requires an excessive number of flash calculations to be performed.
 Thus, a fast and stable flash calculation is required.
 In order to provide speed and stability the preliminary choice has been [*thermopack* from SINTEF](https://thermotools.github.io/thermopack/), although it may change in the future in order to provide a three-phase (VLLE) flash.

 # Limitations and implementation details
 A few choices has been made to keep things simple: